cwhiteley/CSV-Enrollment-for-pK-12/enrollment-csv.md

 <a id='schools'></a>
 ## schools
 The school.csv collects school level information catagorized by district name and contains one or many schools.
-If the NCESId is provided you can collect additional information about the school and district by searching the [NCES data collection](http://nces.ed.gov/ccd/schoolsearch/) with the provided NCESId
+If the NCESId is provided you can collect additional information about the school and district by searching the [NCES data collection](http://nces.ed.gov/ccd/schoolsearch/) with the provided NCESId.
+This objects transmission confientiality would be low.

 ![course->section](http://yuml.me/diagram/scruffy/class/[district]<>1->*[school])